Canop/miaou/installation.md

 With Google at least the same account can be used both for your local tests and for the deployement on a public server.
 Don't forget to register the callback with adresss `127.0.0.1`, not `localhost`.

+Fill the relevant parts of the configuration `config.js`.

 # start, stop, restart the application